-With the current state of knowledge, animal models have limitations for human carcinogenicity risk assessment in terms of specificity and sensitivity: a negative result does not exclude a human-specific genotoxic mechanism, while a positive result might not be human-relevant.
-In addition, in vivo studies present animal welfare concerns and they are expensive and time-consuming (especially in terms of long-term follow-up in large animals).
-For GTs, where in vivo animal studies are performed for general toxicity evaluation, some readouts could be informative in the context of carcinogenicity detection (i.e., detection of pre-neoplastic lesions, increased proliferation with Ki67 staining, haematology evaluation).
-The use of animals has the advantage of leveraging the cellular and tissue complexity (e.g. impact on engraftment and clonality of the transduced population, competition in fitness and survival, presence of the immune system), tissue microenvironment and disease context that may influence carcinogenicity risk.
-For example, Hernández et al. reported transformation linked to chronic inflammation in CGDdiseased animals but not in healthy wild-type animals.
-Animal models of ex vivo GT (RV and LV vectors) may include xenotransplantation of human cells into immune-deficient mice, serial transplantation and/or use of tumour-prone mice.56-61 Use of tumour-prone mice increases the sensitivity of the assay in some settings and have been able to predict mechanisms of genotoxicity and to demonstrate the impact of vector design on genotoxic potential.
-The (human) host genetic background (germline or somatic mutations) is also difficult to adequately model in animals (e.g., potential impact on DNA repair, integration profiles, inflammation or stress haematopoiesis).
-In summary, although animal studies have limited value in quantitative risk assessment of specific vectors in particular patient groups, they may be useful in understanding pathogenesis (e.g. through histological assessment of pre-neoplastic lesions) of vector-induced tumours and in determining the role of potential risk factors.
+In Vitro Models In Vivo Models Strengths • 3Rs benefit • Can use human cells • Can evaluate different assay conditions • Cost-effective • Scalable • Can be used for screening (e.g. , of different vector designs) • Faster Strengths Can recapitulate all stages of carcinogenesis-from molecular changes, throug clonal expansion to tumor metastasis Endpoints have clinical significance (not surrogate) Certain models can use human cells (e.g., HSCs for ex vivo GT) Limitations Endpoints are surrogates for tumor pathology in vivo May not reflect physiological conditions (including impact of the immune system) Primary cells difficult to transform-lower sensitivity Cell lines with confounding genetic abnormalities Limited life span of cell models to capture the carcinogenic process Limitations Impact on animal welfare Differing tropism of GT vectors for animal cells Different integration profiles of GT vectors into animal DNA Lack of suitable animal models able to recapitulate the effects of disease background on carcinogenicity Time-consuming Expensive not exclude a human-specific genotoxic mechanism, while a positive result might not be human-relevant.
+In addition, in vivo studies present animal welfare concerns and they are expensive and time-consuming (especially in terms of longterm follow-up in large animals).
+For GTs, where in vivo animal studies are performed for general toxicity evaluation, some readouts could be informative in the context of carcinogenicity detection (i.e., detection of preneoplastic lesions, increased proliferation with Ki67 staining, hematology evaluation).
+The use of animals has the advantage of leveraging the cellular and tissue complexity (e.g., impact on engraftment and clonality of the transduced population, competition in fitness and survival, presence of the immune system), tissue microenvironment, and disease context that may influence carcinogenicity risk.
+For example, Hernández et al. reported transformation linked to chronic inflammation in CGD animals but not in healthy wild-type animals.55 Animal models of ex vivo GT (RV and LV vectors) may include xenotransplantation of human cells into immune-deficient mice, serial transplantation, and/or use of tumor-prone mice.^{56-61} Use of tumor-prone mice increases the sensitivity of the assay in some settings, and has been able to predict mechanisms of genotoxicity and demonstrate the impact of vector design on genotoxic potential.61 The (human) host genetic background (germ line or somatic mutations) is also difficult to adequately model in animals (e.g., potential impact on DNA repair, integration profiles, inflammation, or stress hematopoiesis).
+In summary, although animal studies have limited value in quantitative risk assessment of specific vectors in particular patient groups, they may be useful in understanding the pathogenesis (e.g., through histological assessment of preneoplastic lesions) of vector-induced tumors and in determining the role of potential risk factors.